JB Media Agency FAQ

 What social media sites do you work with?

-We primarily use Facebook and Instagram and we also have experience with making strategic recommendations for Twitter and LinkedIn.
+We primarily use Facebook, Instagram, and LinkedIn.
+We also have experience making strategic recommendations for Twitter.

 Will social media work for my business?

 It depends on your goals!
 As a marketing tool, social media is best used to:

 - drive traffic to websites

 - drive sign-ups to events